 How a psychologically healthy work environment is good for business

-“Highly demanding workplaces where employees have little control over their work or recognition for their efforts are usually stressful and hard on mental health,” he says.
+Highly demanding workplaces where employees have little control over their work or receive scant recognition for their efforts are usually stressful and hard on everyone’s mental health.

-“When demands are reasonable and employees have some control and get recognized appropriately for their efforts, the environment is healthier—and usually more productive.”
+When demands are reasonable and employees have some control and are properly recognized for their efforts, a healthier—and usually more productive—environment emerges.